-Can a thing like a song be “anointed?”
+Anointing – BT3: Can a thing like a song be “anointed?”

-Since the OT is but a “shadow of the things to come, the substance/reality belonging to Christ” (a) and “these serve as a copy and shadow of the heavenly things” (b), and “since the Torah Law of conditional-favor has but a shadow of the good things to come instead of the true from of these realities” (c), it’s very possible that it is a misnomer to call a song “anointed” in the New Covenant.
-Maybe this is just another “tradition of men” (d) or “wind of doctrine” (e) blowing through the church.
-There certainly has been an obsession by the modern church to “borrow” practices from the old covenant (f), even though the New Covenant by definition and context says you shouldn’t be doing that borrowing! <Notes> a) Colossians 2:17, b) Hebrews 8:5, c) Hebrews 10:1, d) Mark 7:8, e) Ephesians 4:14, f) see The Great Wall.
+Like the Old Testament is but a “shadow of the things to come, the substance/reality belonging to Christ” (a) and “these serve as a copy and shadow of the heavenly things” (b), and “since the Torah Law of conditional-favor has but a shadow of the good things to come instead of the true form of these realities” (c), it’s very possible that it is simply a misnomer to call a thing like a song “anointed” under the completely-different-in-kind New Covenant.
+Maybe this is just another “tradition of men” (d) or “wind of doctrine” (e) blowing through the Church.
+There certainly has been an obsession by the modern church to “borrow” practices from the old covenant that quenches the Holy Spirit (f), even though the New Covenant by definition and context says you shouldn’t be doing that borrowing! <Notes> a) Colossians 2:17, b) Hebrews 8:5, c) Hebrews 10:1, d) Mark 7:8, e) Ephesians 4:14, f) see The Great Wall.

-Some songs may look beautiful on the outside but rotten on the inside.
-This is the work of deceitful spirits common to many of the world’s songs and sadly too many Christian songs!
-Some songs may look plain or even ugly on the outside but be incredibly “sweet from God” on the inside, so we need to be careful not to judge by outward appearances (c).
-Some songs certainly stand the test of time, consistently bringing the “sweet” presence of God, even if performed by worldly musicians.
+Some songs may look plain or even ugly on the outside, especially from the viewpoint of many ‘professional musicians,’ but be incredibly “sweet because they are from God” on the inside, so we need to be careful NOT to judge by outward appearances (a).
+Some songs certainly stand the test of time, consistently bringing the “sweet” presence of God, EVEN if performed by worldly musicians.
 But many Christian songs won’t stand the test of time even when performed in church by godly musicians.
-This certainly takes discernment by Christ’s Holy Spirit, which is trained by constant practice to distinguish from good from bad (d) – see New Covenant Ways – BT16. <Notes> a) 1 Samuel 16:7, d) 1 Corinthians 2:14; Hebrews 4:12, 5:14; Romans 12:2; Ephesians 5:10; Philippians 1:9.
+This certainly takes discernment by Christ’s Holy Spirit to determine good vs evil,” which is trained by constant practice to distinguish between good from bad (b) – see New Covenant Ways – BT16. <Notes> a) 1 Samuel 16:7, b) 1 Corinthians 2:14; Hebrews 4:12, 5:14; Romans 12:2; Ephesians 5:10; Philippians 1:9.

 The Church and its worship musicians desperately need to be anointed with the “living water” or “gold oil” of the Holy Spirit.
-They can’t experience the fresh, breath of God to zoe genuinely-live if they are trying to worship God with songs either written by uninspired men, breathed on only by their own creative “might and flesh,” or even if they were once songs breathed on by God “so many winters ago!”
-Not many people will survive on such “old, stagnant waters!”
-Trying harder by singing more of these “old” songs louder and louder with bigger and bigger bands with more and more lights and smoke machines is just more of man’s “might and flesh,” and will lead Churches no closer to zoe genuine-life.
-They are “broken cisterns,” because not only are they not filled with “living water,” they aren’t even holding “dead water” for long!
+They can’t experience the fresh, breath of God to zoa genuinely-live if they are trying to worship God with songs either written by uninspired men, ‘breathed on’ only by their own creative “might and power” flesh, or even if they were once songs ‘breathed on’ by God so many winters ago so that it is no longer “fresh, living/running water!”
+Not many people will survive on such ‘old, stagnant waters!’ or blocks of ice!
+Trying harder by singing more of these “old” songs louder and louder with bigger and bigger bands with more and more lights and smoke machines is just more of man’s “might and power” flesh and will lead Churches no closer to zoe genuine-life, that only comes from “fresh, living/running water” of the Spirit.
+They are “broken cisterns” (Jeremiah 2:13), because not only are they NOT filled with “living, running water,” they aren’t even holding “dead water” for long!